Running a Wedding Rehearsal

 Children

 It is especially important that any children who will participate in the ceremony attend the rehearsal.
 Please take care to speak with the children in a gentle and thoughtful manner and have props (i.e. a dummy flower basket with petals, a broom, a pillow, etc.) that will allow them to practice their actions.
 This may be the first time they “perform” in front of a group, let us make sure that it is fun and easy for them.
+Don’t freak if they choose not to perform.
+Little Johnie is only 4.
+If they start to do cartwheels after the ceremony has started…simply exit stage left.

 Scheduling